My loved one is receiving mental health treatment but I can’t get any information because of HIPAA. What can I do?

 Yes, HIPAA permits providers to maintain directories with general information about patients – name, location in the facility, and general health condition that does not disclose specific medical information.

-Can a health or mental health provider accept information from family members or caregivers about a person’s mental health status or past treatment even when they are not permitted to disclose information about the person’s current status or treatment?
+Can a health or mental health provider accept information from family members or caregivers about a person’s mental health status or past treatment?

 Yes.
 HIPAA allows treatment providers to accept information from family members and others with knowledge of the person’s mental health or health condition.
 No consent is required by the individual who is the subject of the information.